krofkr/pro-analytics-apache-starter/01-setup/windows-users-install-wsl.md

 We can get a little bit of Linux running on Windows machines and it makes installing and using these tools much easier.

-We'll use "Windows Subsystem for Linux (WSL)"
+We'll use "Windows Subsystem for Linux (WSL)".
 Follow the guide to install and set up WSL.

 When working in WSL, our commands will be the same as those for Mac/Linux users.